 - Buy silicone molds

-So, once you’ve lined your mold with wax paper (if necessary) and poured your soap into it.
-Give it a slight jiggle to make sure it’s all settled evenly.
-You’ll want to place it on a very even surface for the first 24 hours or you will have crooked soap.
+Once you’ve lined your mold with wax paper (if necessary) and poured your soap into it.
+Give it a slight jiggle to make sure it’s all settled evenly and that all bubbles are out.
+You’ll want to place it on a very even surface for the first 24 hours or you will have slanted soap.

-Soap needs to be incubated for a 24 hour period.
-After it is poured into a mold, place on a blanket (or towel if it is a small batch), and place blankets all around it.
-After the 24-48 hour period check to see if it is set.
-If set, you can take your soap out of the mold and cut.
+To insulate, after it is poured into a mold, place on a blanket (or towel if it is a small batch), and place blankets all around it.
+After the 24 hour period check to see if it is set.
+If set, you can take your soap out of the mold and cut. if it is still too soft to remove (which happens more often in silicone molds), then leave it for another 12-24 hours before checking again.

 #7 Curing and Storing